Ewan-Roberts/Jarvis/README.md

 Jarvis is a home automation platform running on Node.js.
-It is able to track movement, respond to commands and provide useful functionality to make everything from waking up in the mornig to coming home more automated and interesting.
+It is able to track movement, respond to commands and provide useful functionality to make everything from waking up in the morning to coming home more automated and interesting.

 ## Getting Started